Micro-macro stochastic Galerkin methods for nonlinear Fokker-Plank equations with random inputs: Introduction

-Among the most popular numerical methods for UQ, stochastic Galerkin (SG) methods based on generalized polynomial chaos (gPC) expansions gained in recent years an increased interest and play nowadays an important role.
-In particular, one of the main features of these methods is that they lead to spectral convergence on the random field under suitable regularity assumptions on the solution^^>\cite{xiu2010BOOK,xiu2002SISC,zhu2017MMS,zhu2018SIAM,LW,Liao}.
-As a main drawback, however, their intrusive nature strongly modifies the original system and consequently they require the development of new and ad-hoc algorithms to be set into practice.
-Furthermore, when applied to kinetic and hyperbolic equations, SG-gPC techniques may lead to the loss of structural properties like positivity of the solution, entropy dissipation, loss of hyperbolicity and large time behavior^^>\cite{CZ2019,CPZ_17,despresBOOKCH,dimarco2017CHAPTER,GHY} and for these reasons, special care is needed when designed.
+Among the most popular numerical methods for UQ, stochastic Galerkin {(sG)} methods based on generalized polynomial chaos (gPC) expansions gained in recent years an increased interest and play nowadays an important role.
+In particular, one of the main features of these methods is that they lead to spectral convergence {in a weighted $L^2$ space} under suitable regularity assumptions on the solution^^>\cite{xiu2010BOOK,xiu2002SISC,zhu2017MMS,zhu2018SIAM,LW,Liao}.
+As a main drawback, however, their intrusive nature strongly modifies the original system and consequently they require the development of new {computational methods and implementations to be set into practice. } Furthermore, when applied to kinetic and hyperbolic equations, {sG}-gPC techniques may lead to the loss of structural properties like positivity of the solution, entropy dissipation, loss of hyperbolicity and large time behavior^^>\cite{CZ2019,CPZ_17,despresBOOKCH,dimarco2017CHAPTER,GHY} and for these reasons, special care is needed when designed.

+{Beside sG-based methods, non-intrusive approaches for UQ have been developed in recent years like stochastic collocation (sC) methods^^>\cite{CEP,BNT,TZ,xiu2010BOOK,xiu_hesth,XF}, multifidelity and multilevel methods, and related approaches^^>\cite{dimarcoMF,LLiu,MS}.
+These methods have the nice feature to keep the structural properties of the underlying numerical solver for the deterministic problem and to avoid the construction of new discretization methods in the physical space.
+Even though sC methods guarantee the preservation of structural properties at each collocation node, the preservation of asymptotic properties in the whole random space is still an open problem which goes beyond the scopes of the present manuscript.
+In this direction we refer to^^>\cite{JXZ} where stochastic asymptotic preserving properties have been discussed in relation to PDEs with source terms. }